ruricolist/serapeum/REFERENCE.md

 The idea here is simply that an unbound slot in an immutable data structure does not make sense.

+On Lisps that support it, the structure is also marked as "pure": that is, instances may be moved into read-only memory.

+`defstruct-read-only` is designed to stay as close to the syntax of `defstruct` as possible.
+The idea is to make it easy to flag data as immutable, whether in your own code or in code you are refactoring.
+In new code, however, you may sometimes prefer `defconstructor`, which is designed to facilitate working with immutable data.

 [View source](definitions.lisp#L244)

 ### `(defvar-unbound var &body (docstring))`